Ensemble Swing manouche

 Passionate about active pedagogy, he teaches with Muziekpublique and regularly in summer courses such as the AKDT in Neufchateau or the well-known “Django In June” in Massachusetts.
 Resolutely acoustic, his playing, all in finesse and sincerity, reveals his immoderate taste for traditional music, jazz and Django’s music in particular.

-Come and discover this course during the free session on Wednesday 18th of September, between 7:30pm and 9pm.
+Come and discover this course during the free session on Wednesday 20 September 2023, between 6:00 pm and 8:00 pm.

 Wednesday: 18h – 22h (depending on the number of registrants)